rondDev/neovim/README.md

 ![](https://i.rond.cc/api/4VM68Fwagqkn.png)

 Below is all the plugins in this config in no particular order.
+The list may not be up to date.
 They are loosely categorized into the 6 categories below:

 - Coding